-Not only will this lifestyle change speed up the THC detox process, but it should also help you get fitter and feel better in the long run.
+This lifestyle change will speed up the THC detox process and help you get fitter and feel better in the long run.
 If you want a fast THC detox option, it is necessary to roll the dice.
-Otherwise, it is a good option for individuals in danger of developing a tolerance for weed.
+Otherwise, it is a good option for individuals in danger of developing a THC tolerance.

 - 20+ years of reputability

 - Complete 5-day detox available

 - 100% money-back guarantee

 - A trusted brand for over 25 years

 - 1 to 10-day detox programs

 - Mouthwash, drinks, and shampoo available